Megxit

 On 8 January 2020, Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex, announced on Instagram their decision to "step back as 'senior' members" of the British royal family, split their time between the United Kingdom and North America, become financially independent, and only represent the monarchy on a reduced basis.
 The decision was dubbed Megxit, a portmanteau of the words "Meghan" and "exit" and a play on the term Brexit.
 The term was adopted globally on mainstream and social media, spawning various Internet memes and "Megxit" merchandising.
+Harry has regarded "Megxit" as a misogynistic term aimed at Meghan.

 The announcement of their decision led to a meeting of the royal family on 13 January, dubbed the "Sandringham Summit" and described as "unprecedented".
 Queen Elizabeth II issued a rare personal statement on her family, and was praised for her rapid handling of the matter.
 On 18 January, an agreement was announced whereby the couple, while still valued members, would "no longer be working members of Britain's royal family", and would not use their "Royal Highness" styles.

 The outcome was described as a "hard Megxit", as their offer of occasional work for the monarchy was refused.
 Collins English Dictionary added "Megxit" to its online edition as a top-ten Word of 2020.
 A twelve-month review period was allowed in case the couple changed their minds.
 On 19 February 2021, Buckingham Palace confirmed that the Duke and Duchess would relinquish their royal patronages, as they were not returning as working members of the royal family.
 The couple's announcement of their decision came to signify the break by the couple from the royal family and its protocol, and their plans for independence under their new brand, then tentatively named Sussex Royal.

-In November 2021, Harry described "Megxit" as a misogynistic term aimed at Meghan.
+In August 2026, however, the couple were reported to be relocating to the UK with their children for an extended period, with Archie and Lilibet set to attend school there from September.
+It was reported that there were no plans for them to resume public duties as working members of the royal family, a position that was subsequently reaffirmed by King Charles III in a letter circulated by the Lord Chamberlain following their return to the UK.

 Etymology

-Megxit is a play on the term 'Brexit' and refers to Prince Harry and his wife Meghan stepping back as members of the British royal family.
-It derives from Meg(han) + (e)xit; influenced by Brexit, which was the withdrawal of the United Kingdom from the European Union and the European Atomic Energy Community at the end of January 2020.
-Collins English Dictionary included 'Megxit' as one of their ten "Words of 2020", and listed it in the online edition of their dictionary: Collins told The Times: "It immediately caught on due to its echoes of 'Brexit'".
+Megxit is a play on the term Brexit and refers to Prince Harry and his wife Meghan stepping back as members of the British royal family.
+It derives from Meg(han) + (e)xit, influenced by Brexit, which was the withdrawal of the United Kingdom from the European Union at the end of January 2020.
+Collins English Dictionary included "Megxit" as one of its ten "Words of 2020", and listed it in the online edition of the dictionary: Collins told The Times: "It immediately caught on due to its echoes of 'Brexit'".
 The use of Meghan's name has been taken in some quarters as identifying her as the instigator of the withdrawal.